minjunkevink/FoodWastePredictor/README.md

 # FoodWasteReduction_CV

-This project started in November 7th, 2022
+This project started in November 7th, 2021.
+Due to a planned change in workspace and in the hopes that I continue this project, I decided to store here for now.

+##Journal